Best Forex Brokers in Malaysia 2026

 The SCM oversees Malaysian capital markets under the Capital Markets and Securities Act 2007 but does not currently issue licenses to forex brokers for serving individual Malaysian clients.
 Bank Negara Malaysia, established in 1959, regulates the broader foreign exchange market, protects the ringgit, and manages the country’s international reserves.

 Always verify a broker’s license number directly on the regulator’s official website.
-The SCM also maintains a public investor alert list of companies targeting Malaysian residents without authorization, worth reviewing before you commit to any platform.
+The SCM also maintains a public investor alert list of companies targeting Malaysian residents without authorization, before opening an account with any broker.

 Using the SCM Public Register